siberianfox/g2wiki/Digital-IO.md

 </pre>

 **Digital Input Properties**
-- The input is exposed via JSON `in`_N_
+- An input is exposed via JSON `in`_N_
-- The digital input value reads as `0` (off) or `1` (on)
+- The input value reads as `0` (off) or `1` (on)
-- The value is sense-corrected according to the Polarity selected in the Mode setting
+- The value is sense-corrected according to the polarity of the Mode setting
 - The value is conditioned - it's deglitched, debounced or otherwise conditioned
 - The exposed value is read-only - `in`_N_ cannot be written and is an error
 - Attempting to read a value of a disabled (or unavailable) `in` will return a `null` value.
 A status code may also return an error if an unavailable or non-existent input was queried.
-- Digital inputs can be waited on using the `M101` command, thus be part of the job tape and synchronized with the job.
-An example is waiting on an input to become active before continuing the job.
+- Digital inputs can be waited on using the `M101` command, thus be part of a Gcode file and synchronized with the job.
+An example is waiting on an input to become active before continuing the job, e.g. `M101 ({in4:1})`
+- Digital input state may be reported in status reports by including `inN`.
+If you only want switch state reports but want the switch to have no other effect select action=none and function=none.

 _Note: Currently the readout `{inN:n}` is the same number as the configurator `{diN..:}`.
 In future releases these will be mappable._

-It’s also possible to include inputs in the status report to report switch state changes (set to filtered, please!).
-If you only want switch state reports but want the switch to have no other effect select action=none and function=none.

 ### Configuring Digital Inputs
 Digital inputs are configured using a set of digital input objects referenced as: